Source-robotics/PAROL-docs/docs/page4.md

  For high level software there are multiple options:

  * Use PAROL6 commander software for control, programming, simulating
- * Use our API to send command thur your languange of choice Matlab, python, c++
+ * Use our API to send command thru your languange of choice Matlab, python, c++
  * Use ROS

  For low level software only PAROL6 control board software is available.